Equal Pay Day

 Join our Equal Pay Day campaign and take action!
 Tweet @fawcettsociety with #PayGapPledge and tell us what you’ll be doing to help end this inequality.

-Here are some ideas actions you can pledge to do:
+Here are some ideas for action:

 - Have a conversation at work about pay and find out what your colleagues earn